What You Will Learn

 Curriculum

-The Journalism program features a 15-credit core of communication for you to become proficient in editing, journalism, mass media and publication design.
+The Journalism program features a 15-credit core in Communication for you to become proficient in editing, journalism, mass media and publication design.

 Careers in the Field